Royal Armouries Museum

-The Royal Armouries Museum in Leeds, West Yorkshire, England, is a national museum which displays the National Collection of Arms and Armour.
+The Royal Armouries Museum in Leeds, West Yorkshire, England, is a national museum that holds the National Collection of Arms and Armour.
 It is part of the Royal Armouries family of museums, with other sites at the Royal Armouries' traditional home in the Tower of London, and the National Collection of Artillery at Fort Nelson, Hampshire.
-The Frazier History Museum in Louisville, Kentucky, USA also previously housed a collection of artifacts on loan from the Royal Armouries.
 The Royal Armouries is a non-departmental public body sponsored by the Department for Culture, Media and Sport.

 The Royal Armouries Museum is a £42.5 million purpose-built museum located in Leeds Dock that opened in 1996.
 Its collection was previously on display or in storage at the Tower of London where the Royal Armouries still maintains a presence and displays in the White Tower.

 As at all UK National Museums, entry is free, though certain extra attractions are charged for.

 Construction

-The museum was one of the first projects carried out under the UK private finance initiative: a non-departmental public body, the Royal Armouries, contracted with a private sector company, Royal Armouries International (RAI), which was financed by a long-term bank loan together with equity investment from 3i, Gardner Merchant, Electra and Yorkshire Electricity.
-RAI commissioned a new building to accommodate the museum: it was designed by Derek Walker and Buro Happold, and built by Alfred McAlpine at a cost of £42.5 million. and was officially opened by Queen Elizabeth II in March 1996.
+The museum was one of the first projects carried out under the UK private finance initiative: a non-departmental public body, the Royal Armouries, contracted with a private sector company, Royal Armouries International (RAI), which was financed by a long-term bank loan from Bank of Scotland, and grant support from the UK Government, Leeds Development Corporation and Leeds City Council, together with equity investment from 3i, Gardner Merchant, Electra and Yorkshire Electricity.
+RAI commissioned a new building to accommodate the museum: it was designed by Derek Walker and Buro Happold, and built by Alfred McAlpine at a cost of £42.5 million and was officially opened by Queen Elizabeth II in March 1996.

 Location

-Situated close to the city centre on the bank of the River Aire the museum is among many buildings built in the same era that saw a rejuvenation of the Leeds waterfront.
+Situated close to Leeds city centre on the South bank of the River Aire the museum is one of the focal points of the regenerated Leeds waterfront.
 It is located on Armouries Square, in Leeds Dock.
 Road access is by Armouries Drive and Chadwick Street.

 Features

 Main building

 The Royal Armouries Museum itself was designed from the inside out.
 The ceiling heights of the new building were designed to accommodate the longest staff weapons in the collections, displayed vertically, and are 6.5 meters off the ground at their highest point.

-In addition to the five original galleries which house 5,000 objects in the permanent displays and the more recent Peace Gallery, the museum also includes the Hall of Steel, a giant staircase whose walls are decorated with trophy displays composed of 2,500 objects reminiscent of the historical trophy displays erected by the Tower Armouries from the 17th century.
+In addition to the five original galleries which house 5,000 objects in the permanent displays and the Peace Gallery, the museum also includes the Hall of Steel, a giant staircase whose walls are decorated with trophy displays composed of 2,500 objects reminiscent of the historical trophy displays erected by the Tower Armouries from the 17th century.

 The main entrance to the museum is accessed from Armouries Square.